 “We want to be at the top, so we’re not where we want to be,” admitted Keefe.
 “But we’re in a good position here and all we can do is worry about that next game and focus on that and do our job one game at a time and see where we end up.”

 Playing like this, however, and the Giants won’t be trailing for much longer, and they have a big chance to cut the gap even further on Monday when they take on the Nottingham Panthers while the Steelers are inactive having been placed in the EIHL’s Covid protocol.

 Those seven wins on the spin in the league for the Giants have come despite being down bodies due to their own Covid outbreak and injuries, and their airtight defence was once again to the fore at the SSE Arena as they conceded two or less goals for the seventh straight game.

-Goodwin was to the fore, tipping in Kevin Raine’s shot to open the scoring 18:10 in, before striking twice in quick succession at 15:00 and 19:59 of the second to round off his treble.
+Kevin Raine had opened the scoring 18:10 in when his shot took a couple of deflections through traffic and beat Morrison down low, before Goodwin struck twice in quick succession at 15:00 and 19:59 of the second to round off his treble.

 Just as he has been all season, J.J.
-Piccinich continued his lethal touch on the powerplay when he notched his eighth special teams goal of the season at 19:27 of the first, with Tyler Soy, who has hit five goals in his last four games, scoring on 12:58 of the second and 7:10 of the final period, while d-man Jeff Baum grabbed only his second goal of the year at 1:26 of the third.
+Piccinich continued his lethal touch on the powerplay when he notched his eighth special teams goal of the season at 19:27 of the first, with Soy having now scored five goals in his last four games by pinching goals at 12:58 of the second and 7:10 of the final period, while d-man Jeff Baum grabbed only his second goal of the year at 1:26 of the third.